ExHammer/hammer-backend-mnesia/README.md

 This package is available in beta.
 If you have any problems, please open an issue.

 > [!TIP]
-> Consider using `Hammer.ETS` with counter increments broadcasted over `Phoenix.PubSub` instead.
+> Consider using `Hammer.ETS` with counter increments broadcasted via `Phoenix.PubSub` instead.

 ## Installation